Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ![Workflow editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

 1. Click the transition you want to edit.
-    The transition is highlighted and its settings are displayed in the settings side bar on the right.
+    The transition is highlighted and its settings are displayed in the settings sidebar on the right.

     ![Action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Action.png "[Action]")

-    > [Info] The settings displayed in the settings side bar may differ depending on the respective transition.
+    > [Info] The settings displayed in the settings sidebar may differ depending on the respective transition.
 The sections *Configuration* and *Static Inputs* are only available for certain transitions.

-2. Edit the settings fields in the settings side bar.
+2. Edit the settings fields in the settings sidebar.
 You can change the label, the queue type, the task event, the configuration, and the static inputs as described below:

     + Click the *Label* field and edit the name of the transition displayed in the workflow editor.